BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/nw.md

 ---
 **Blightbone:**

 Make sure you're not letting any of the Carrion Worms bite you since when they reach 3 stacks they will explode.
-You can use Blinding Light or Hammer of Justice to prevent this if for some reasson one of your players are face tanking it.
+You can use Blinding Light or Hammer of Justice to prevent this if for some reason one of your players are face tanking it.
 If a player in your group does not have a defensive available and gets targeted by the Heaving Retch, Blessing of Sacrifice him and dispel him after.

 **Amarth the Harvester:**